liam2/liam2/doc/usersguide/source/processes.rst

 Output
 ======

-LIAM 2 produces simulation output in three ways.
+LIAM2 produces simulation output in three ways.
 First of all, by default, the simulated datasets are stored in hdf5 format.
 These can be accessed at the end of the run.
 You can use several tools to inspect the data.